Frequently Asked Questions

 Q: How are colleges working toward sustainability?
 What are the challenges that they must overcome in order for their programs to outlive AACC funding?

-Q: Tell us what sources of financial aid are available to plus 50 learners?
+Q: What sources of financial aid are available to plus 50 learners?

 A: For many displaced plus 50 workers, financing a return to community college may be challenging.
 While many scholarship opportunities target traditionally-aged students, financial aid isn't just for the young.
-For more information about types of financial aid available to older learners, please go the Students’ Section on the Plus 50 Web site at Financial Aid Resources.
+For more information about types of financial aid available to older learners, please see our Financial Aid Resources for plus 50 students.

-Q: We're finding it difficult to make the transition from the "typical senior" of days passed to the Boomers of today and their vigorous needs.
+Q: As a college, we're finding it difficult to make the transition from the "typical senior" student in the past, to the baby boomers of today and their vigorous needs.
+Do you have any advice for us?

-A: Due to the current economic climate plus 50 individuals have an increasing need for workforce training and career development.
+A: Due to the current economic climate, plus 50 adults increasingly identified a need for workforce training and career development services.
 As the demand for workforce training courses at community colleges grew, colleges responded by shifting their program emphasis to workforce training.
 Economies vary from area to area, and so do in-demand occupations.
-Your college has to conduct needs assessment to better understand the needs and interests of the local plus 50 population.
+You are encouraged to a conduct needs assessment to better understand the needs and interests of your local plus 50 population.
 Using the results of these assessments, you will be able to better understand how to tailor your offerings to plus 50 students.

-Look at census data, demographics, labor force participation, fastest growing occupation statistics, employment projections, data from the State Department of Professional Regulation, etc. Use other available techniques: direct observation, questionnaires, surveys, consultation with persons in key positions, interviews, and focus groups.
+Look at census data, demographics, income levels, labor force participation, fastest growing occupational statistics, and employment and industry projections.
+Use other available techniques: direct observation, questionnaires, surveys, consultation with persons in key positions, interviews, and focus groups.
 Perform an environmental scan of plus 50 programs and services available at other community organizations in your area.
 Conduct community mapping to assess unmet needs and resources available locally.

 Q: How is the Plus 50 Initiative evaluated?

-A: To assist in this effort, AACC engaged LFA Group as an independent, outside evaluator of the Plus 50 Initiative for the three-year period.
-LFA developed a mixed-method evaluation design to collect both quantitative and qualitative data to assess the initiative and support continuous improvements over the course of the three-years.
-LFA Group measured grantees colleges’ implementation progress, participant satisfaction, and captured lessons learned and promising practices in the first year of the initiative.
-LFA’s report captures implementation successes and challenges and provides information on factors contributing to the success of the Plus 50 Initiative in year one to facilitate program implementation or standards of excellence for use by other community colleges.
-The year two evaluation is currently underway.
+A: To assist in this effort, AACC engaged LFA Group as an independent, outside evaluator of the Plus 50 Initiative.
+LFA developed a mixed-method evaluation design to collect both quantitative and qualitative data to assess the initiative and support continuous improvements.
+LFA Group has measured grantee college implementation progress, participant satisfaction, and captured lessons learned and promising practices from colleges.
+LFA’s reports have captured implementation successes and challenges, and provided significant information on factors contributing to the success of the Plus 50 Initiative.
+LFA’s work played a pivotal role in creating the Standards of Excellence to guide community colleges creating plus 50 programs.

 Q: What is the best way to market Plus 50 programs?